Skip to content

 Breathing Easy: How Orthodontics Can Alleviate Sleep Apnea

-In short, yes.
-Although orthodontists cannot diagnose and treat obstructive sleep apnea on their own, they may be the first medical professionals to recognize symptoms in adults and children.
+Sleep apnea, in which breathing stops and starts, is a common sleep disorder that manifests as loud snoring, gasping, and morning headaches.
+The most common form of sleep apnea is obstructive sleep apnea (OSA).
+Although orthodontists cannot diagnose and treat obstructive sleep apnea independently, they may be the first medical professionals to recognize symptoms in adults and children.

-Adults with obstructive sleep apnea often snore, gasp, or choke and have witnessed pauses in breathing during sleep.
-They may also experience frequent night awakenings, non-restorative sleep, morning headaches, excessive daytime sleepiness, difficulty with attention and concentration, mood disturbance, and difficulty controlling other medical conditions such as diabetes, hypertension and obesity.
+Adults with obstructive sleep apnea often snore, gasp, or choke and may also experience pauses in breathing during sleep.
+Individuals with OSA often have frequent night awakenings, non-restorative sleep, morning headaches, excessive daytime sleepiness, difficulty with attention and concentration, and mood disturbances.
+Additionally, they may find it challenging to manage other medical conditions such as diabetes, hypertension, and obesity.

-Children with obstructive sleep apnea may snore, have witnessed pauses in breathing, and choke or gasp during sleep.
-Parents may find the child sleeps in unusual positions, such as having the head hanging off the side of the bed, as well as appearing very restless with frequent position changes during sleep.
-Other symptoms in children include sleepiness which can impact daily activities and school work in older children.
+Children with obstructive sleep apnea may snore, experience pauses in breathing, and choke or gasp during sleep.
+Parents may find the child sleeps in unusual positions, such as having the head hanging off the side of the bed, or notice they feel restless and change sleeping positions frequently.
+Children with OSA may also have difficulty getting up in the morning and feel extremely tired during the day, impacting daily activities and school work.
 Those who previously had discontinued daytime napping may resume daily or near-daily naps.
-In some children, hyperactivity rather than excessive sleepiness may present.
-While obesity may be a contributor in some children, others may present with failure to thrive.
+In some children, hyperactivity rather than excessive sleepiness may present or may occur.

 In cases where a physician believes that a patient would benefit from changing the position of the teeth and supporting structures, an AAO orthodontist is the most qualified professional to provide that treatment.
-In other cases, an orthodontist may use special devices for patients to wear during night that keep the jaw in a favorable position.
+In other cases, an orthodontist may prescribe an oral device that keeps the jaw in a favorable position during sleep.
+These devices keep the throat open by bringing the lower jaw forward or holding the tongue in a different position.

 The takeaway

 Obstructive sleep apnea is a medical disorder that can have many serious consequences if left untreated.
-It can affect adults and children and can present at any point in the lifespan.
-Your AAO orthodontist can help determine if you would benefit by seeing your physician.
+It can affect adults and children and can present at any point in one’s lifespan.
+Your AAO orthodontist can help determine if you would benefit by consulting your physician.

 Read the full AAO whitepaper on orthodontics and obstructive sleep apnea.

-You can work with an American Association of Orthodontists (AAO) Orthodontist to achieve a healthy, beautiful smile at any age.
+Not only can an orthodontist help you treat sleep apnea, but you can work with an American Association of Orthodontists (AAO) Orthodontist to achieve a healthy, beautiful smile at any age.
 Orthodontists are experts in orthodontics and dentofacial orthopedics – properly aligned teeth and jaws – and possess the skills and experience to give you your best smile.
-Find an orthodontist near you at https://aaoinfo.org/locator.
+Find an orthodontist near you and schedule an appointment to screen for OSA today.